mancuoj/garden/content/TIL/044 - Scoop.md

 scoop install main/rye
 ```

-## Apps
+## Applications

-You can download the latest versions of virtually any software you can imagine on Scoop (maybe in unofficial bucket).
+Scoop makes it easy to download the latest versions of nearly any software you might need (including those from unofficial buckets).

-My list:
+Here's what I use:

 ```powershell
 > scoop list